Answering your burning IIoT questions with Cyril Perducat, EVP of IoT & Digital Offers, Schneider Electric

 As any manufacturing company embarking on a digital transformation journey, you want to be more productive and more energy-efficient — all while managing the unknowns such as unpredictable market conditions, geopolitical/trade impacts, and ever-changing consumer demands.
 Whether large and small, industrial enterprises are looking to IIoT as a way to handle these variables within the reality of constraints (budget, legacy equipment, rapid response, etc.).

 Your ongoing questions are always relevant.
 How do I assess the IIoT’s business value?
 How do I prioritize projects and bring ROI to fruition quickly?
-What are the digital risks?
+What are the risk involved with digital transformation?
 We know that your goal is not necessarily to integrate IIoT capabilities in order to capture more data.
 Instead, you need to achieve specific business goals.

 I am pleased to have had the recent opportunity to speak with Lucian Fogoros about the state of IIoT today.
 Below, I answer some of your burning questions here on IIoT World: